-This massive parking lot sits to the north and west of the convention center, across the street (across Paradise Road), on Convention Center Drive.
+This massive parking lot is just over 19 acres.
+It sits to the north and west of the convention center, across the street (across Paradise Road), on Convention Center Drive.

 It’s quite a walk from this parking lot to the front lobby of the convention center, however there is a covered pedestrian bridge over Paradise Road.

-In addition, the larger conventions, (the aforementioned C.E.S. for example), offer shuttles that run from the lot to the entrance of the convention center entrance.
+In addition, the larger conventions, (the aforementioned C.E.S. for example), offer shuttles that run from the lot to the entrance of the convention center.
 These shuttles run frequently during rush hours, (every ten minutes in the morning before the conventions start, and every ten minutes in the later afternoons).

 During very busy conventions, properties adjoining, and across the street from the convention center offer parking at inflated rates.
 Instead of the $10 fee, nearby properties have been known to charge $20, $30, and even $40 for parking.